rahulag2411/CF_Extension_VsCode/README.md

 3. Next, you need to enter the code of the contest (For ex: code for contest URL [https://codeforces.com/contest/1526](https://codeforces.com/contest/1526) is 1526) you want to solve.
 4. With this, on the explorer pane the required files will be created.
 5. In the Sol.cpp file for each problem you can code your solution for the respective problem.

+ **Get Running Contests:**

+1. In the command palette type get-running-contests and enter
+2. A list of currently running contests appears.
+3. Choose the one you wish to participate in and the required files will be created.

 **Viewing Problem in VS Code:**